tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 == Changelog ==

+= 1.11.1 =
+* Add additional safeguards as some users were unable to use the blocking users based on roles feature

 = 1.11.0 =
 * Allow custom error messages to be returned from the exlog_hook_filter_custom_should_exclude hook
 * Allow users to have multiple sessions (so long as their password has not changed)